RichardvanRijn/Ikea_VINDSTYRKA/README.md

 [Saleae](https://www.saleae.com/ "Saleaeaeaeaeaeae") Logic 2 (Somehow the USB analyzer works with the saleae software, shoutout to saleae for making amazing software.
 If you ever need a professional logic analyzer buy a saleae Logic pro 8 easily the best logic analyzer I ever used.)

+# ToDO

+Improve the communication between the Nucleo and Python